chef/anka-buildkite-plugin/README.md

 - The plugin will create a cloned VM to run instructions in and will delete the VM on pipeline status `cancellation`, `failure`, or `success`.
 - The plugin does not automatically mount the `buildkite-agent` or inject any `BUILDKITE_` environment variables.
 - A lock file (`/tmp/anka-buildkite-plugin-lock`) is created around pull and cloning.
 This prevents collision/ram state corruption when you're running two different jobs and pulling two different tags on the same anka node.
 The error you'd see otherwise is `state_lib/b026f71c-7675-11e9-8883-f01898ec0a5d.ank: failed to open image, error 2`
+- If we are unable to detect the FUSE driver within your VM, we will use the `anka cp` utility to copy the contents of your `volume` (or current working directory) into the VM (unless `no-volume` is `true`).

+> We recommend using Anka Build 2.3 or greater with this plugin, especially if you have Big Sur VMs.

 ## Anka VM Template & Tag Requirements